Table of Contents

 Similar to how points are projected on a map, you can also draw lines by defining their start and end points in the form of [latitude|longitude] [latitude|longitude].
 For example, to draw a line from Berlin to New York City, you would use the measure value "[52.52|13.40] [40.75|-73.98]".
 Note that line definitions are not limited to just two coordinates, allowing you to visualize multiple connected lines (e.g., multi-stop routes).

-The formatting group can be used to categorize locations and assign them a specific (group) color or other formatting (e.g., label or point marker formatting).
+The category field can be used to categorize locations and assign them a specific (group) color or other formatting (e.g., label or point marker formatting).
 For example, you could assign a color to your company's customer locations to represent their customer status.
 Group colors can be applied to areas, points and lines.
 Group individual formattings are available for labels and point markers.

 With the "Color value" measure, you can implement value-based coloration for specific map elements, i.e. areas/shapes and routes/lines.
 Once a color value is assigned, users can enable coloration by color value and define colors and color scales in the visual's formatting area.